 Computing science Author

 I graduated in 2000 with an Engineering degree in Computer science (Isima) and a Master's degree (Dea) in Operations research.
 Since then I've been a Development Engineer, since 2016 as a Freelancer.
 For a few years I've been writing Computer science books in French, published by Éditions ENI (author page).
 Among others: WPF in 2017, C# Exam 70-483 in 2018 (no longer sold by the publisher but available on Amazon), Quantum Computing with Microsoft Q# then Pygame (1st ed.) in 2019, PyQt5 in 2021, Rust in 2022 and the 2nd edition of Pygame in 2023.
 The Spanish edition of Pygame (2nd ed.) is published in July 2023 by Ediciones ENI.
 The book is also available on Amazon.
-In September 2023, I'm writing a book about NLP and Python.
+In January 2024, I completed writing a book about NLP with Python.
+The book is scheduled to be released on May 7th, 2024.
+I have also shot videos with Éditions ENI: Flask (1h44) in 2020, Quantum Computing (1h22) in 2023 and a coming video (recorded on the 2024-02-21) about OCaml language.

-Since 2019, I've been writing articles for the Computer science magazine Programmez! about various topics, Pygame, Quantum Computing or PyCommonist, a program (Github here) I created in Python/PyQt that lets you upload images to Wikimedia Commons.
+Since 2019, I've been writing articles for the Computer science magazine Programmez! about various topics, Pygame, Quantum Computing.
 I've also spoken at Programmez!
 Devcon #10 and #18 about Quantum computing.
-I co-organized and participated as a speaker in Devcon #19 100% GreenIT, in April 2023 in Lyon, France.
+I organized and participated as a speaker in Devcon #19 100% GreenIT, in April 2023 in Lyon, France.
+In December 2023, I had the opportunity to write two articles in the special issue number 13 of Programmez! titled The Revolutions of Quantum Computing".
+One was an Quantum computing introductory article, and the other focused on Rust and Quantum computing.

 Non-Computing topics Author